Customer acquisition is much like dating. It happens in stages.

 Identifying The Target Audience

-Identifying who will buy from you is the first and most important step of building a sales funnel.
+Identifying who will buy from you is the first and most important step in building a sales funnel.
 You need to know who your ideal customer is and what they are looking for.

 Only then can you create a compelling offer and develop an effective lead capture campaign.